Ostorlab/KB/WEB_SERVICE/WEB/_HIGH/4XX_BYPASS/recommendation.md

-To mitigate the risk of 4xx-bypass vulnerabilities, organizations should implement proper access controls and enforce strict validation of HTTP requests.
+To mitigate the risk of Insecure Authorization Restriction vulnerabilities, organizations should implement proper access controls and enforce strict validation of HTTP requests.
 This involves having robust server-side logic to manage rules over the HTTP methods, headers, query parameters, and paths received.

 Here are some recommendations:
   * **HTTP methods limitations**: Limit which HTTP methods can access each of your views/resources.